karlo-delacruz-ieds/manufactured_housing_survey/README.md

  - for the code, see: case_study.R file
  - about census data: mhs_puf_documentation2017.pdf
  - see census data: data_sources folder
+ - see readme.ipynb to see the slides screenshots; I don't know why my images not working in github

 <img src="slide_first.png" alt="slide1" width="800"/>